dahln/BlazorTemplate/README.md

 ## Demo
 [https://demo.dahln.com/](https://demo.dahln.com/)

-My preferred method of hosting is to us an Azure App Service.
+My preferred method of hosting is to use an Azure App Service.
 This template uses Sqlite for the database.
-In my experience Sqlite doesn't perform reliably in an Azure App Service.
+In my experience Sqlite doesn't perform reliably on an Azure App Service.
 This demo is hosted on an Ubuntu server.
 You can review the CI/CD action for ideas on deploying to a Linux server instead of an App Service.
-Feel free to reach out if you have questions for setting up the server.
+Feel free to reach out if you have questions for setting up a server.

 ## Technologies
  - .NET 8 & C#